 Two things come to mind when you hear the phrase Cloud Center of Excellence:

-1) Cloud financial management – lots of money has been invested but are they getting value and cost optimization?
+- Cloud financial management.
+You have invested lots of money but are you getting value and cost optimization?

-2) How good are those people at cloud adoption and cloud management anyway?
+- How good are those people at cloud adoption and cloud management?
 Excellence is a big goal.

-You only get to answer those questions when you work with the COE and that is if you are allowed to interact!
-Too often, a COE becomes a central governing body which dictates and controls a one-way interaction, which limits its effectiveness, its cloud maturity and gets everyone else’s backs up.
+You can answer those questions when you work with the COE.
+If you are allowed to interact!
+Too often, a COE becomes a central governing body with a one-way interaction.
+This limits its effectiveness and cloud maturity.
+And gets everyones back up.

-CCOE’s need to be a central body of knowledge to drive cloud and product in the right way.
-And the CCOE’s effectiveness is really how well it disseminates that knowledge across to the rest of the company.
-If this is done to a high level then suddenly your organisation is competing with cloud computing on a level playing pitch with Amazon, Google, Open-Source, the internet and other successful cloud organisations.
+The CCOE needs to be a central body of knowledge to drive cloud and product in the right way.
+Effectiveness is based on disseminating that knowledge across the rest of the org.
+If this is done to a high level then your organisation can competing on a level playing pitch with Amazon, Google, Open-Source, the internet and other successful cloud organisations.

-When a Cloud Center of Excellence is established badly, it will provoke a lot of negative reactions.
-Your dev teams will rarely react well when “the experts come to show them how it is done”.
+When a Cloud Center of Excellence is badly established, you will provoke a negative reaction.
+Dev teams rarely react well when “the experts come to show them how it is done”.

 Why is Serverless adoption different for a Cloud Center of Excellence?

-Many companies have already started out on their cloud services journey and will have gone through information gathering as well as some deployment.
-So you don’t need to move backwards and ring fence a whole department to “figure this cloud transformation thing out”.
-Hopefully, at this stage, you are beyond the skunkworks.
+Many companies have started on their cloud services journey.
+They have gathered information and carried out some deployment.
+So don’t move backwards and ring fence a whole department to “figure out cloud transformation”.
+You are beyond the skunkworks.

-Simon Wardley, describes how different talent is required depending on what stage of innovation you are at and defines them as Pioneers, Settlers and Town Planners.
+Simon Wardley describes how different talent is required depending on what stage of innovation you are at.
+He defines them as Pioneers, Settlers and Town Planners.
 For Serverless, you are going to need pioneers.

 How do we share knowledge over time?

-The problem comes back to knowledge – as it often does in technology.
-The correct advice at the right time will save millions of dollars for your business and business strategy.
-For any company larger than 100 people, knowledge management becomes a problem.
-Team A figures out a load of good practice based on their project, Team B is doing something completely different, but there are shared patterns.
+Knowledge management becomes a problem when your org has over 100 people.
+Team A figures good practice based on their project.
+Team B is doing something completely different.
+But there are shared patterns.
 Teams will talk and spend time sharing ideas, but you can’t share everything, all the time.
 You will start to hear the phrase “I didn’t know you did that” more often.
-Reams of documentation doesn’t help either if that was your next thought.
-One critical part of the six principles below is the enablement team.
-This is an idea from Team Topologies.

 What are the six principles?

-Team of Expert Enablers which are typically teams of experts in a specific area that will collaborate with stream-aligned teams to help them gain the capabilities that they are missing.
-It can be anything from test automation to build engineering architecture what-have-you, but they have an enabling role – they are they’re helping bridge the gaps that the stream-aligned team might have in the way that they build and deliver software.
+- Team of Expert Enablers are typically teams of experts in a specific area that collaborate with stream-aligned teams to help them gain the capabilities that they are missing.
+It can be anything from test automation to build engineering architecture stuff.
+They have an enabling role.
+They bridge the gaps that the stream-aligned team have in the way they build and deliver software.

-The Ambassador role is critical as you need to link the executive narrative to the engineering practices.
-The teams will start moving really fast, so you need someone to ensure the rest of the organisation is comfortable.
-A key group here is security, as the old methods will not work…
+- The Ambassador role is critical as you need to link the executive narrative to engineering practices.
+The teams will start moving really fast.
+So you need someone to ensure the rest of the organisation is comfortable.
+A key group here is security.
+As the old methods will not work.

-Reusable patterns are a game-changer.
-Sometimes a Cloud Center of Excellence will advise on reference architectures, but Serverless moves too fast.
-Something like www.cdkpatterns.com has to be the starting place here.
-Once you give your engineers a bunch of accelerators or lego blocks – they will go fast.
+- Reusable patterns are a game-changer.
+Sometimes a Cloud Center of Excellence will advise on reference architectures.
+But Serverless moves too fast.
+Something like www.cdkpatterns.com has to be the starting place.
+Once you give your engineers a bunch of accelerators or lego blocks, they will go fast.

-Once you have the structures in place, next you must Engage and evangelise.
-At this point, you have lowered the bar to entry, so you must help other teams make the leap.
-Hands-on sessions and “show and tell” are very effective.
+- When you have the structures in place, you must Engage and evangelise.
+At this point, you have lowered the bar to entry, so you help other teams make the leap.
+Using hands-on sessions with “show and tell” is very effective.

-In short, you can create a serverless Cloud Center of Excellence – but don’t imagine it as a swanky office, in the new part of town, full of scooters and bean bags.
+You can create a serverless Cloud Center of Excellence.
+But don’t imagine it as a swanky office, in the new part of town, full of scooters and bean bags.
 Some of your teams will lead by example and start to push ahead.
 Encourage and support them.
-Then bring everyone else along and invest in making this happen.
-The critical part is the investment, don’t cross your fingers and hope it happens by accident.
+Then bring everyone else along and invest in making it happen.
+The critical part is the investment.
+Don’t cross your fingers and hope it happens by accident.
 And don’t hire it in.
 You already have the people – support them.